 - Copr.
 2022 John Doe (Abbreviated version of copyright, date of publication, and name of author)

-The term “All Rights Reserved” can also be included based on the creator’s preference.
-“All Rights Reserved” indicates that the creator holds all rights to his creative work, including the right to make copies, distribute, and publicly display them.
-Copyright notice location also depends upon the creator, but typically a notice would suffice regardless of the preferred place to indicate it.
-Copyright Offices have specific guidelines regarding the copyright symbol location, however.
+The term “All Rights Reserved” can also be included based on the creator’s preference, although it is not required or legally significant.
+If used, “All Rights Reserved” indicates that the creator holds all rights to the use of his work, such as the right to copy, distribute, and public display.
+However, the copyright notice already conveys that on its own.

-Registering your work with the Copyright Office offers additional protection, but it is still optional.
-Your work will still be considered protected by copyright regardless; however, registering it gives additional legal protection.
-Should you feel confused with intellectual property law, seek the legal counsel of a Washington, D.C intellectual property lawyer to sort your IP issues out.
+Registering your work with the Copyright Office is optional, but it offers additional protection.
+Should you feel confused by intellectual property legal issues, seek the counsel of a Washington, D.C intellectual property lawyer to sort your IP issues out.

 What Is a Copyright Notice, and How Do I Format It?

-Any work that you create is automatically copyrighted and protected by law.
+AAny original work that you create is automatically copyrighted and protected by law.
 If you wish to sue for copyright infringement and take it to court, it is best to have a copyright notice.
-A copyright notice helps protect your creations’ rights regardless of whether you’ve registered it or not.
+A copyright notice helps protect your rights regardless of whether you have registered it or not.

 Copyright notices are statements placed on your work to indicate that you are its owner and creator.
-Its purposes include:
+Its purposes include providing:

 Seek Legal Advice

-If you’re having trouble with copyrighting your works or are dealing with copyright infringement cases regarding your copyrighted material, it’s best to deal with these matters with the guidance of an experienced intellectual property lawyer at War IP Law, LLC.
+If you’re having trouble with copyrighting your works or are dealing with infringement of your copyrighted material, it’s best to deal with these matters with the guidance of an experienced intellectual property lawyer at War IP Law, LLC.
 Our experienced attorneys will guide you through every step and help you protect your IP rights.